-SC rulings, Constitutional features major hurdle to presidential system
+SC rulings, constitutional features major hurdle to presidential system

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The presidential form of government can’t be introduced here even through a constitutional amendment as the Supreme Court in its past different rulings has already declared “parliamentary form of government” as one of the basic features of the Constitution and held that these features can’t be altered or deleted even by the parliament.
+ISLAMABAD: Presidential form of government can’t be introduced here even through a constitutional amendment as the Supreme Court in its past different rulings has already declared “parliamentary form of government” as one of the basic features of the constitution and held that these features can’t be altered or deleted even by the parliament.

-Few years back, the Supreme Court in its decision in 18th and 21st amendment case as authored by Justice Shaikh Azmat Saeed had declared parliamentary form of government as one the Salient Features of the Constitution, and ruled that they can’t be altered or deleted by the parliament.

 “61.
 It may not be necessary to conclusively determine the Salient Features of the Constitution, however, Democracy, Parliamentary Form of Government and Independence of Judiciary are certainly included in the Prominent Characteristics, forming the Salient Features, which are primarily relevant for the adjudication of the lis at hand.”